This article originally appeared on VICE UK

 YOU POSING WITH A PLATE OF FOOD YOU DID NOT PERSONALLY MAKE

 Oh HELL yes, we've got a Nice Thing Liker™ in the house right here!
-I bet you got a really tidy Pinterest-worthy bedroom and a most favourite and least favourite flavour of Diptyque candle!
-Bet your shampoo costs like £9 a bottle, and isn't just the on-offer stuff they do at Sainsbury's!
+I bet you got a really tidy Pinterest-worthy bedroom and a most favorite and least favorite flavor of Diptyque candle!
+Bet your shampoo costs like $15 a bottle!
 You bought the shit out of that plate of restaurant ravioli!
 Reminder: just because you are spending a lot of money doing something, doesn't mean it isn't basic.

 YOU, WEARING SUNGLASSES INDOORS, SWEATER KNOTTED OVER YOUR SHOULDERS, LEANING BACKWARDS INTO ONE OF YOUR MATES WHO IS DOING A SORT OF SID VICIOUS-STYLE PUNK POUT, WHO HAS THEIR ARM AROUND SOME OTHER GIRL WHO IS WEARING A WIG FOR SOME REASON, AND YOU ARE ALL REALLY SWEATY AND ON ECSTASY

 You have anything between three and 15 old Dominos pizza boxes on the floor of your bedroom and you genuinely thinking moving house a lot is a viable method of shaking off the Student Loans Company.